sorafication/vagrant-ansible/README.md

     $ vagrant plugin install vagrant-hosts
     ```

-### Copy Files
+### Configuration

-1. Copy Vagrantfile and ansible folder to your "VirtualBox VMs" folder.
+1. Copy Vagrantfile
-2. Configure Vagrantfile or playbook if you like to.
+2. Change the Repository URL to your own.
+You can fork this project or just use my Repo Url.
+3. If desired you can change the Ansible Configuration.
+Some things are already set as variables (/vars/all.yml) for easy change.

 #### Start your VM

 ```shell
     $ vagrant up
 ```

-Information: This Repo is currently only configured for my own workspace.
-There is my Public-Key, my preferred configuration for zsh,vim,git etc and so on.
-You would need to change these to your parameteres if you would like to use it.